Faq

 Sometimes other ways of expressing what is going on inside of us are better.
 And change can happen without every inner detail being spelled out in bold print.

 Things don’t seem that bad.
-Does my kid really need therapy?
+Do I (or my kid) really need therapy?

 But there is a reason you got this far reading on my website.
 You are really concerned.